jasonleaster/SIMS/doc/readme.md

 ### URL entrance design

-For convenient, I put all URLs which can be accessed by user into java class ` sims.util.URLs`.
+For convenient, I put all URLs which can be accessed by user into java class ` org.sims.util.URLs`.

 The URL construct with different level like:  "/first level/second level/third level/ ... "